Build Resilience Amid Crisis

 My story of building resilience.

 Before experiencing burnout, I was super fit.
 Lifting weights, participating in aerobics classes, and running marathons provided a sense of accomplishment, social engagement, and a whole lot of fun.
-Once burnout struck, and my body crashed, I was physically unable to continue doing these activities.
-Walking and stretching became my physical exercise for a period until my adrenal and thyroid systems could heal.
+Once burnout struck and my body crashed, I was physically unable to continue doing these activities.
+Walking and stretching became my form of physical exercise for a period while my adrenal and thyroid systems healed.

 Finding a new activity that would bring joy and fulfillment was paramount to healing.
 That came in the form of horseback riding.
 A supportive friend invited me to go riding from her farm through the rich forests and bright sunlight.
-Eventually, I received a beautiful horse of my own, Cameo, and boarded her at my friend’s farm, where I now ride regularly.
+Eventually, I got a beautiful horse of my own for a season.

 Although I now participate in more demanding physical activity since recovering from burnout, finding an intermittent source of joy and physical movement was essential for my road to health.